Amazon Fire 7 vs Fire HD 8: Which should you buy?

-In the battle of Amazon's all new tablets, which is the right one for you?

-Amazon's latest revisions to its 7 and 8-inch Fire tablets will go on sale in early June 2017.
-They will completely replace the older models, and while both are modest upgrades, they're upgrades nonetheless.
+Amazon's most popular tablets continue to be the 7- and 8-inch offerings, in no small part because they offer a compelling package at exceptional value.

-And better still, while the hardware gets a little bit better, the price stays the same.
+And better still, while the hardware gets a little bit better over time, the price stays the same.
 So, once again Amazon has two affordable tablets that are actually worth buying.
 But which should you go for?

 Spec comparison